 Evolutionary biologist and author Robin Dunbar argues that the average human can sustain about 150 friendships.
 Now, that term is used quite loosely to “refer to those people with whom you have a personalized relationship, one that is reciprocal and based around general obligations of trust and reciprocity.”
 A “personalized relationship” can mean many things — from your neighbor, to your regular bus driver, to your spouse.How many friends does a man really need?
 It’s not uncommon on Facebook to have hundreds of “friends.”
 But if we’re honest, only a mere fraction of those are people we’d consider spending time with.
-Luckily for us, there has actually been a bit of research into this very question.

 So within that 150, there are circles of more intimate relationships.
 The furthest it breaks down is to the category of an “inner circle of intimate friends.”
 And that number?
 Five.
 The average human has (or should have) five close friends with whom they can connect with on a regular basis.
 It can vary by one or two, but five seems to be that sweetspot.
 This is especially true if your various friends fulfill different roles in your life.